Cayman Islands at the 2008 Summer Olympics: Athletics

 Former Florida International University athlete Ronald Forbes participated in the men's 110 meters hurdles event on behalf of the Cayman Islands.
-His participation in the Beijing Olympics marked his debut at the Olympic games.
+His participation in the Beijing Olympics marked his debut at the Olympic Games.
 Forbes' qualification in the hurdle event made him the first British Virgin Islander to participate in Olympic hurdling.
 While at the Olympics, Forbes was placed in Heat 3 of the 17 August first round in the event against, among others, Colombia's Paulo Villar and Barbadian Ryan Brathwaite, who scored first and second in the heat.
 Forbes ranked fifth out of eight with a time of 13.59 seconds; he was 0.06 seconds behind China's Shi Dongpeng and 0.13 seconds ahead of Puerto Rico's Hector Cotto Gonzalez.
 Overall, Forbes tied Russia's Igor Peremota for 19th place out of 43 athletes.
-He progressed to the second round on 19 August, where he was placed in Heat 4 against France's Ladji Doucoure and American David Oliver.
+He progressed to the second round on 19 August, where he was placed in Heat 4 against France's Ladji Doucouré and American David Oliver.
 He again ranked fifth out of eight with a time of 13.72 seconds.
 Overall, Forbes ranked 26th out of 32 athletes, and did not progress to semifinals.